openharmony/docs/en/application-dev/media/video-playback.md

         console.info('createVideoPlayer fail!');
       }
     }, this.failureCallback).catch(this.catchCallback);
-    // Set the playback source URL for the player. videoPlayer.url = fdPath;
+    // Set the playback source for the player. videoPlayer.url = fdPath;

     // Set the surface ID to display the video image.